Price of Gold Per Ounce Live & Historical Charts

 "The safest, most reliable play on gold prices is to own physical gold."

 The globalist International Monetary Fund (IMF) in Washington, D.C, maintains statistics of national assets reported by countries around the globe.
 This includes gold holdings.
-The price of gold is reported per ounce.
+The gold live price is reported per ounce.
 An investor refers to a 24-hour spot gold price chart.
 The price per ounce is reported in real-time as 24-hour trading ensues worldwide.
-Before investors decide to buy gold from a dealer, it is wise to refer to trading charts for AM and PM values – or better yet, reference live global spot prices – to ensure accurate pricing.
-While is can be impossible to predict the value of future markets, live reports help buyers make a prudent purchase.
+Before investors decide to buy gold from a dealer, it is wise to refer to trading charts for AM and PM values – or better yet, reference live gold global spot prices – to ensure accurate pricing.
+While is can be impossible to predict the value of future markets, live gold reports help buyers make a prudent purchase.
 The use of an online calculator can also be helpful.

 Commodities are basic goods that can be interchanged with other commodities of the same type in commerce.
 Gold is not specifically a currency or a commodity.
 Since it has the features of both, it is best described as commodity money.
 Trading happens on the spot market in addition to the future market used for commodities.
 Gold is not reliant on a single central bank or government.
 For this reason, precious metal investments are used to hedge against inflation and financial turmoil.